Three main attacks, largely broken up.

 08:40–09:50 Hours: First Major Attack

 At 08:40 hours, the Luftwaffe launched the first major assault of the day.
-A force of approximately 300 aircraft—including Ju 88s, He 111s, Do 17s, and Bf 109s—crossed the Kent coast between Dover and Dungeness.
+A force of approximately 300 aircraft—including Ju 88s, Bf 110s, and Bf 109s—crossed the Kent coast between Dover and Dungeness.
 The raiding formations fanned out inland, heading for key targets at Biggin Hill, Thameshaven, and North Weald.
 This marked the beginning of a prolonged aerial engagement over southeast England.

-Fighter Command responded with a broad defensive scramble.
-Hurricanes from Nos.
-1 (Northolt), 73 (Debden), 111 (Croydon), 249 (North Weald), 253 (Kenley), 303 (Northolt, Polish), 501 (Gravesend), and 601 (Tangmere) Squadrons were despatched, alongside Spitfires from Nos.
-41 (Hornchurch) and 609 (Middle Wallop) Squadrons.
-These units quickly became engaged across a wide airspace stretching from the Thames Estuary to Maidstone.
+Fighter Command responded with a large-scale defensive scramble.
+Hurricanes of Nos.
+1 (Northolt), 73 (Debden), 111 (Croydon), 249 (North Weald), 253 (Kenley), 303 (Northolt, Polish), 501 (Gravesend), and 601 (Tangmere) Squadrons were dispatched to intercept the incoming formations, supported by Spitfires of Nos.
+41 (Hornchurch), 234, and 609 (both Middle Wallop) Squadrons.
+Within minutes, fierce engagements had erupted across a vast stretch of sky extending from the Thames Estuary to Maidstone.

 Despite the squadron’s losses, the Polish pilots gave a strong account of themselves.
-F/O Witold Urbanowicz shot down Hptm.
-Joachim Schlichting, Gruppenkommandeur of III./JG 27.
-Schlichting, a veteran of the Condor Legion and son-in-law of Generalfeldmarschall Erhard Milch, bailed out over the Thames Estuary and was later recovered.
 With both the British and Polish commanders incapacitated, AVM Keith Park appointed Urbanowicz as acting commander of the squadron later that day.

-German losses also began to mount.
-JG 27 suffered the capture of Uffz.
-Ernst Nittmann (7./JG 27) and Oblt.
-Werner Schüller (3./JG 27).
-Lt.
-Karl-Heinz Metz (8./JG 2) collided with Fw.
-Kurt Goltzsch over Kent and was taken prisoner, while Oblt.
-Adolf-Friedrich von Götz (1./JG 2) and Lt.
-Max Himmelheber (Stab I./JG 2) were listed as missing in action.
+JG 27 sustained further losses during the fighting, with Uffz.
+Ernst Nittmann of 7./JG 27 and Oblt.
+Werner Schüller of 3./JG 27 both captured.
+Over Kent, Lt.
+Karl-Heinz Metz of 8./JG 2 collided with the aircraft of Fw.
+Kurt Goltzsch and was taken prisoner, while Oblt.
+Adolf-Friedrich von Götz of 1./JG 2 was reported missing in action.

 As the bomber formations pressed on, Thameshaven was again struck, though the attack was partially disrupted by Hurricanes of No. 73 Squadron.
 P/O H.W.
 Eliot was shot down during the interception and bailed out.
 The refinery, still smouldering from earlier attacks, was again targeted but sustained only limited additional damage.